karlospn/mytechramblings-site-source-code/content/posts/basic-demonstration-of-httpclient-usage.md

 - If the app is under heavy load this approach can lead to an accumulation of established TCP connections or TCP connections in a ``TIME_WAIT`` state, which can cause a port exhaustion problem.

-# **Scenario 2: Create a new HttpClient everytime and dispose of it immediately after finishing using it**
+# **Scenario 2: Create a new HttpClient for every request and dispose of it immediately after finishing using it**

 - A new HttpClient is instantiated everytime a new request comes in.
 - The HttpClient is disposed right after being used.